MootezElj/the-undercover-NodeJS-Express-back-end-server-/README.md

 If these don't work there is probably an issue with the app.
 You can Init the app back by taking what exists in the other repo: the-undercover-game, or it might a problem with the db config. \\

-When deploying, make sure to provide this envirnment variable:
-- BACK_END_API